 Setback Strategies for Unoccupied Healthcare Operating Rooms

-Posted by Brent Weigel on Sep 16, 2015 6:00:00 AM
+By Brent Weigel on Sep 16, 2015 6:00:00 AM

 In a previous blog post, I discussed the efficiency opportunity for airflow setback in healthcare operating rooms (ORs).
 Airflow setback is one of the more significant opportunities for energy savings in unoccupied ORs, and is included in the American Society of Healthcare Engineers (ASHE) white paper [PDF] on OR HVAC setback strategies.
 ASHE’s “Operating Room HVAC Setback Strategies” provides guidance that warrants consideration by facility engineers.
 In this post, I would like to highlight and qualify some of the important insights from ASHE regarding OR HVAC setback strategies.

-Topics: Energy Efficiency, Building Performance & Technology, healthcare
+Topics: Energy Efficiency Building Performance & Technology Healthcare

 In a previous blog post, Jennifer Chiodo discussed why energy benchmarking is beneficial for everyone, whether it’s for a residential building or a commercial building.
 Benchmarking allows you as the building owner to not only understand how your building is doing from an energy standpoint over time, but it also compares the building to other similar buildings in its class.
 Using the Energy Star Portfolio Manager online benchmarking tool, you can monitor a building’s energy usage over time by setting goals and comparing the overall energy use intensity to a baseline year.

-Topics: Standards and Metrics, Building Performance & Technology, healthcare
+Topics: Standards and Metrics Building Performance & Technology Healthcare